centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/hexonet/java-sdk/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://gihub.com/hexonet/java-sdk/tags).
-Prepare and Release a new version can be done as described [here in the maven documentation](http://maven.apache.org/maven-release/maven-release-plugin/examples/prepare-release.html).

 ## Authors